-However, building confidence without resorting to constant praise and helping players get better without resorting to constant “I’m toughening you up” tactics takes some serious coaching talent!
+Building confidence in your athletes and in your team, without resorting to constant praise, and helping players get better without resorting to constant “I’m toughening you up” tactics, takes some serious coaching talent!
 Are you up for the challenge?

 Toward the end of the article the author makes this point…

 “Life will not baby you or give you special treatment and neither will I”

 But in the very next paragraphs says…

 In all aspects, I will fight for you.
 I will fight to see we get fair calls on the field.
 I will fight to make sure we get the same amount of gym time as the boys.
 I will do everything in my control to make sure you are treated deservingly.